 - Develop a ground investigation plan based on an in-depth knowledge of geological and engineering constraints derived from a critical evaluation of desk study data and the scientific literature; (Capability 1, 2, 3, 4, 5 and 6)

 - Apply an understanding of geological principles to assist engineers in the design of structures (Capability 1, 3, 4 and 6)

 - Analyse the safety of slopes and excavations, and outline suitable measures to mitigate problems and ensure safety under in service conditions (Capability 1, 2, 3, 4, 5 and 6)

 - Demonstrate an ability to evaluate the appropriateness of different approaches to problem solving associated with the discipline

 - Work autonomously within a structured environment (Capability 4, 5 and 6)

 - Demonstrate the ability to work within professional boundaries and norms where appropriate.
 (Capability 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|

-The following time inputs are indicative of what a student may spend on the first half of the semester: 20 hours lectures (10 x 2 hour lectures); 10 hours laboratories (5 x 2 hour laboratories); plus a substantial part of the second half of the course will be spent working on the 50% report.
+The following time inputs are indicative of what a student may spend on the first half of the semester: 20 hours of lectures (10 x 2-hour lectures); 10 hours of laboratories (5 x 2-hour laboratories); plus a substantial part of the second half of the course will be spent working on the 50% report.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).